 A major granting program for aspiring visual artists up to three years out of receiving their Bachelor of Fine Arts degree.
 Named in honor of acclaimed contemporary artist Daniel Arsham (1999 YoungArts Winner in Visual Arts) and supported by SHOP.COM and DNA Atelier Co-Founders Duane McLaughlin and Amber Ridinger-McLaughlin, the Fellowship further expands the organization’s support of YoungArts alumni as they pursue careers in the arts.

-For the next three years (2017-2019, inclusively), one YoungArts alumnus/a a year will receive an unrestricted prize of $25,000 and year-long mentorship opportunities with Arsham.
-SHENEQUA, a 2011 YoungArts Winner in Visual Arts, has been named the inaugural Daniel Arsham Fellow by a jury of internationally renowned artists and YoungArts Master Teachers, including Derrick Adams, José Parlá, Teresita Fernández and Daniel Arsham, and YoungArts President and CEO Carolina García Jayaram.
+One YoungArts alumnus/a a year will receive an unrestricted prize of $25,000 and year-long mentorship opportunities with Arsham.
+Paloma Izquierdo, a 2014 YoungArts Winner in Visual Arts & U.S. Presidential Scholar in the Arts, has been named the 2019 Daniel Arsham Fellow by a jury of internationally renowned artists and YoungArts Master Teachers, including Naomi Fisher, José Parlá and Daniel Arsham.

 Twenty four percent of artistic positions were filled by alumni during core program weeks in 2018.